causaest/onrbooks/rbooks-online-extras.md

 27. An R companion to Statistics: data analysis and modelling, by Maarten Speekenbrink: https://mspeekenbrink.github.io/sdam-r-companion/

-As the title suggests, the R code for the book "Statistics: Data analysis and modelling"
+As the title suggests, the R code for the book "Statistics: Data analysis and modelling".

+28. Atomic R, Programming for Data, by David Dalpiaz: https://book.stat385.org/

+An R companion to the University course "Statistical Programming Methods" (https://stat385.org/).
+Limited and incomplete resource.

 ### Data Visualization and Graphics